-The City of Philadelphia and Philadelphia International Airport (PHL) are coordinating with the federal government’s Operation Allies Refuge to provide a point-of-entry location for people evacuated from Afghanistan.
+The City of Philadelphia and Philadelphia International Airport (PHL) are coordinating with the federal government’s Operation Allies Welcome to provide a point-of-entry location for people evacuated from Afghanistan.

-The Kenney administration is working with partners to welcome evacuees and returning American citizens who will be arriving in our city over the coming days.
+The Kenney administration is working with partners to welcome evacuees and returning American citizens who arrive in our city.

-The Philadelphia International Airport is the second airport in the nation to welcome arrivals as part of this federally-led relief operation and emergency response, Operation Allies Refuge PHL.
-The City of Philadelphia is collaborating with the federal government and is focused on protecting the rights and dignity of Afghan families arriving in the country.
+Philadelphia International Airport is now the only airport in the nation to welcome arrivals as part of this federally-led relief operation and emergency response.
+The City of Philadelphia is collaborating with the federal government and is focused on protecting the rights and dignity of Afghan people arriving in the country.

 How you can help

-Please keep in mind, Philadelphia International Airport has a regulation stating that access to the terminal building is restricted to those with airport business, including ticketed passengers, those with approval from the police or CEO, and employees.
+Please keep in mind that Philadelphia International Airport has a regulation stating that access to the terminal building is restricted to those with airport business, including ticketed passengers, those with approval from the police or CEO, and employees.